 SAC will begin your assessment when all documents and fees are received, including the IQAS or WES report.
 Once all documents and fees are received, the SAC assessment will be completed within 8-12 weeks.
 Official documents such as transcripts will not be returned to the applicant.

-- Write the SAC Clinical Certification Exam if the SAC assessment shows that you meet the academic and clinical practicum requirements for membership.
-If you pass the clinical certification exam, you are also eligible for SAC Clinical Certification.
+If the SAC assessment shows that you meet the academic and clinical practicum requirements for membership, you are also eligible for SAC Certification.

-Master's degree or equivalent in speech-language pathology or audiology.
+Professional Master's degree in speech-language pathology or a professional Master's or doctoral degree in audiology.

 - Course work must cover the areas described in the Assessing and Certifying Clinical Competency: Foundations of Practice for Audiologists and Speech-Language Pathologists